gailo22/gailo22.github.com/_posts/2017-12-17-kubernetes-bare-metal-cluster-centos7.markdown

 ---
 layout: post
-title: "Kubernetes Cluster on bar metal Centos 7"
+title: "Kubernetes Cluster on bare metal Centos 7"
 date: 2017-12-17 17:35:04 +0800
 comments: true
 categories: kubernetes cluster bare metal centos 7
 ---
-When you setup your local development environemnt, you can use Minikube to manage the kubernetes environment.
-But Minikube can only has one master node cluster which may not suitable for you SIT, UAT, Production which shared by ohter developer.
-If you use cloud providers you can use KOPS for AWS or GKE for GCP or ACS for Azure.
+When you setup your local development environemnt, you can use Minikube to manage the kubernetes cluster.
+But Minikube can only has one master node cluster which may not suitable for your SIT, UAT, Production environment which shared by other developers.
+If you use cloud providers you can use [KOPS](https://github.com/kubernetes/kops) for AWS, [GKE](https://cloud.google.com/kubernetes-engine/) for GCP or [ACS]()https://azure.microsoft.com/en-us/services/container-service/ for Azure.

 In this post I will show how to setup 3 nodes kubernetes cluster on bare metal Centos 7 machine.
 The vms will be initialized by Vagrant as:
 * kube-master with IP 192.168.100.10